Depression and culture: Collectivism

 In contrast to the individualistic views of the Western culture, which emphasize individual thought, achievement, and well-being, Eastern cultures operate on collectivism, which focuses on the group and the interdependency of its members rather than any one person.
 The collectivistic view of the self is that it can only be understood through one's social relationships and affiliations.
 These relationships and affiliations make up a network where the nuclear family shares the closest bonds, followed by the extended family and close friends.

 Although the collectivism of Eastern cultures creates a strong support system for the group, it produces many stressors that can lead to depression and anxiety.
-For example, the overwhelming focus on the group rather than the individual can result in feelings of a lost individual identity and sense of self.
+For example, the overwhelming focus on the group rather than the individual can result in feelings of lost individual identity and sense of self.
 Identity issues such as these are historically linked with depression.
 Moreover, many rules and social norms exist in collective cultures than in individual cultures to maintain the harmony of the group.
 This combined with the cohesiveness of the group can make social mistakes very public and result in feelings of shame and embarrassment by the individual at fault.
 Research indicates that these feelings are associated with social anxiety within collectivistic societies.
 A bigger mistake that affects an individual's reputation or results in the loss of honor has more severe consequences because of the stress associated with maintaining that honor.

 Symptoms of depression are often expressed differently in collectivistic societies than individualistic ones.
 Overarching psychological pain and guilt are often a result of depression.
 Guilt and distress are symptoms of depression; yet they may be experienced differently across cultures.
 A study by Pewzner-Apeloig and colleagues (1994) found that differences in the way depression was experienced in terms of guilt between African and Western cultures existed.
 This serves as an example to demonstrate how differences in collectivistic societies in comparison to individualistic societies matter.
 The expression of symptoms of depression changed in these countries.

 The way communities combat depression varies on the basis of whether it is within a collectivistic society or not.
 It has been shown that a better support system is in place for those who are susceptible to depression in collectivistic societies.
 On the other hand, in individualized societies, depression is primarily combated through solo work in therapy.
-Cognitive Behavioral Therapy (CBT) is used by psychologists to change one's thoughts and behavioral patterns.
+Cognitive behavioral therapy (CBT) is used by psychologists to change one's thoughts and behavioral patterns.
 CBT has been shown to be quite effective.
 Both ways of approaching and treating depression can be effective.
 Less emphasis on the individual can help minimize rumination and self loathing which are both linked to or direct symptoms of depression.
 Yet, more focus on the individuals thought patterns and intervention of negative thoughts and behaviors can be effective.